CodeConfidant/pydate/README.md

             <code>set_timezone(timezone)</code>
         </td>
 		<td>
-            Set second, minute, hour, day, month, and year values within to timezone indicated in the argument.
+            Set second, minute, hour, day, month, and year attribute values to values of timezone indicated in the argument.
             The 'timezone' argument must be a string. <br/>
             Values for the 'timezone' argument can be the following acronyms (Not Case Sensitive): <br/>
                 - AST => (Atlantic Standard Time UTC-04:00) <br/>